code-a11ly/how-to-git-gitHub/SSHkeys.md

 and thus that motivated me to write this really quick guide.

 ### First :shoe::
-Head to configurations
+Head to sttings

 ![](.image-repo/settings.png)

 ### Second :shoe::
-SSH and GPS keys and generating SSH keys
+In the menu SSH and GPS keys, click generating SSH keys

 ![](.image-repo/creating.png)